noynaert/csc274handouts/Unit_02_BasicCommandsAndManPages/Unit_02_030_Man_Pages.md

 ## More or Less

 More is an old (and outdated) program for stepping through large text files one page at a time.
+It also has some additional features such as highlighting search terms.

 ```bash
 $ more moby.txt